-Figure 6 Latitudinal bias distribution between RO LRTH and ECMWF LRTH (RO-ECMWF) during 2018.6-2018.8
+Figure 6 Latitudinal bias distribution between RO LRTH and ECMWF LRTH (RO-ECMWF) from 2018.6 to 2018.8 (JJA).

 4 Results and bias analysis of RO BATH

-In this section we discuss the regulation of bias between RO BATH and their collocated ECMWF LRTH.
-Like section 3, we first give the BAT results derived from FY3C and MetOp data, and their bias compared with collocated ECMWF LRT.
-Figure 7 and 8 depict the BAT results and BATH bias during DJF and JJA, respectively.
-On the whole, compared with ECWMF LRTH, positive bias, about 0.6 km to 1 km is shown globally on RO BATH results during both two seasons.
-Like the bias between RO LRTH and ECMWF LRTH in section 3, obvious bias occurs over two mid latitude band during DJF and an extra Antarctica region during JJA.
-However, unlike the LRTH bias regulation that RO LRTH shows relatively consistent positive or negative bias over those specific regions, for RO BATH, positive bias and negative bias are mixed over those regions, especially for the span of June to August.
+In this section we discuss the bias regulation between RO BATH and their collocated ECMWF LRTH.
+As in section 3, we first give the BAT results derived from FY3C and MetOp data, and their bias compared to collocated ECMWF LRT.
+Figures 7 and 8 depict the BAT results and BATH bias during DJF and JJA, respectively.
+Overall, compared to ECWMF LRTH, positive bias, about 0.6-1 km is shown globally in RO BATH results during both seasons.
+Like the bias between RO LRTH and ECMWF LRTH in section 3, clear bias occurs over two mid latitudes during DJF and an extra Antarctic region during JJA.
+However, for those specific regions, unlike the LRTH bias structure where RO LRTH shows relatively consistent positive or negative bias, for RO BATH, positive bias and negative bias are mixed, especially from June to August.